bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ## Checking relay status
 With the command `usbrelay-cmd STATUS` you will get the status of all relays in HEX format.<br>
 So if relay 2 and 4 are ON while the rest is OFF, the response will be `State: 0A (hex)`.<br>
-'OA' HEX is 0b00001010, You can see this corresponds with relay 2 and 4.<br>
+'0A' HEX is 0b00001010, You can see this corresponds with relay 2 and 4.<br>
 When Domoticz executes the script, it does not check whether the relay has actually turned on or off.<br>
 If you need this, you need to write custom script that checks the relay status after the switch action with the 'STATUS' parameter.